 - All plans should be written out with details on the location of the teaching, reviewing behavior rules, movement of students within the lesson, and other details that the Cooperating Teacher does automatically, but is new to the Teacher Candidate.

-- Develop a number of teaching skills, such as questioning, leading discussions, locating information, and helping children learn.
+- Teacher Candidates will need support in developing a number of teaching skills, such as questioning, leading discussions, locating information, and helping children learn.

 - Schedule a meeting in order to prepare the teacher candidate for a special event with the class - the teacher candidate needs to be aware of why the activity is important, the expectations for the students, and the role of the teacher candidate.